 Related in Antiquity- 67/6 Genetic Distance

-This Group (2.0), comprises the largest group of Murrays by far within our research project.
-Other designations of the Murray name also appear in Ireland, and we have definite links of descent for Murray members to a great number of Irish Murray branches, especially with this ancient Niall Noigíallach King of Ireland, popularly known as Lord Ui Neil of the Nine Hostages who lived 400 AD circa.
+This Group (2b1), comprises the largest group of Murrays by far, within our research project.
+Other designations of the Murray name also appear in Ireland, and we have definite links of descent for Murray members in our project to a great number of Irish Murray branches, especially with this ancient Niall Noigíallach King of Ireland= Lord Ui Neil of the Nine Hostages fame who lived 400 AD circa.
 Also some Irish Murrays are believed to descend from a native Irish male of the name, Mac Muireadhaigh or Ó Muireadhaigh "descendant of Muireadhach" or Mac Giolla Mhuire.
 It is a goal of administration within our project to attempt to determine the inter-relatedness of all of these Irish Murray lineages.

 For more information regarding the Nine Hostages please see the following link HERE & for a basic description HERE.

-Niall Noigiallach > "Niall of the Nine Hostages" died 450-455 was one of the greatest high Irish kings and is believed to have consolidated his power by leading raids on the Roman Empire, taking hostages from rival Irish royal families, Britain and the European mainland, thus earning the name Niall of the Nine Hostages?
+Niall Noigiallach > "Niall of the Nine Hostages" died 450-455 was one of the greatest High Irish kings and is believed to have consolidated his power by leading raids on the Roman Empire, taking hostages from rival Irish royal families, Britain and the European mainland, thus earning the name Niall of the Nine Hostages?
 Saint Patrick was said to have been kidnapped and brought to Ireland as one of his hostages during his raids.

-Most of Niall's descendants are concentrated in the north-west of Ireland, an area where DNA testing has shown that one in every five males have inherited his Y-chromosome.
-Studies also indicate that outside of Ireland, approximately one in 10 men in western and central Scotland also carry the gene, and 2% of European American New York residents carried it as well, likely due to the historically high rates of Irish emigration to North America.
+Most of his descendents are concentrated in northwest Ireland, an area where DNA testing has shown that one in every five males have inherited his Y-chromosome.
+Studies also that outside of Ireland, approximately one in 10 men in western and central Scotland also carry the gene, and 2% of European American New Yorkers carried it as well, likely due to the historically high rates of Irish emigration to North America.

 Further analysis on Group 2 cannot continue until all members submit details regarding their most distant ancestor & family trees or Gedcoms.

-Group 7: (Blue Banner) Historically tied to Murray of ATHOLL via Tullibardine - are another large Group within our project and research is moving forward on the actual lineage of these men to the Murray of Lintrose line.
-These Murrays are found arising from Angus near Perth & some also, surprisingly, Peebles shire in Scotland by 1690 circa.
-Although the genetic distance between the Scottish line and the US Colonial line is quite substantial.
-Research is currently underway as to any possible links to Lintrose Murrays within this group as some evidence exists as to possible family relationships.
-This is particularly relevant regarding the Murray of Lintrose as a possible cadet branch of Murray of Ochtertyre, who are also historically documented as descendants of the Murray of Tullibardine line.
+Group 7: (Blue Banner) Historically tied to Murray of ATHOLL via Tullibardine - are another large Group within our project and research is moving forward on the actual lineage of the men in this project to Murray of Tullibardine.
+These Murrays are found arising from Perthshire & also, unsurprisingly, Sutherland & Morayshire in Scotland.
+Research is currently underway as to further links to Tullibardine Atholl Murrays within this Group .
+This is particularly relevant regarding the Murray of Lintrose cadet branch of Murray of Ochtertyre, who are also historically documented as descendants of the Murray of Tullibardine line.
 The basis of this lineal evidence is under investigation at present.
 At the same time links have been found to possible relationships between early colonial American Scottish & Scot Irish immigrants thought to be related to the Murrays of Tullibardine historically .
-As we have a number of American immigrant lines within this group, these members are the main basis for comparison, however a number of the participants are also Scottish.
-These are the historically well known Murrays of Pennsylvania- Swatara and the Murrays of Murray Hill New York who married into the Lindley family.
+As we have a number of American immigrant lines within this group- these members are the main basis for comparison however a number of the participants are also Scottish with family currently residing in Perthshire; Stirling and the Scottish highlands.

-Members are invited to explore Family Finder Test in order to possibly establish links with other members who have the above mentioned Murrays in their family tree as ancestors during 1700-1800 circa, and may have more information on ancestors accordingly.
-Please see this excellent Website if you believe that you may be related to the Peeblesshire branch of this family.
-HERE
+Members are invited to explore Family Finder Test in order to possibly establish links with other members who have the above mentioned Murrays in their family as ancestors during 1700-1800 circa, and may have more information on ancestors accordingly.

 Argued by Riddell to have been direct descendants of the Murrays of Bothwell.